Exploring the outdoors

 Whitmore Bay is a brilliant beach - perfect for families and dog walkers (seasonal restrictions apply).
 Imagine a huge crescent of golden sand and plenty of space to set up your sun umbrella.
 You can hire one of the colourful, iconic Barry Island beach huts for the day or explore the dazzling lights of the nearby Barry Island Pleasure Park.
 To top it off, the recently refurbished promenade is full of thriving cafés, traditional fish and chip shops, amusement arcades and all the things you need for a great day out at the beach.
 The beach is also accessible to those less able with the free loan of beach wheelchairs from the Vale of Glamorgan Council.

-The historic market town of Cowbridge is an absolute delight with historic town walls, a blue plaque trail to follow and lots of fashionable independent shops.
+The market town of Cowbridge is an absolute delight with historic town walls, a blue plaque trail to follow and lots of fashionable independent shops.
 The Physic Garden and Old Hall Gardens are a must to sit, relax and take a breather.
 There's a superb range of eateries to finish off your Cowbridge experience.

 Ancient buildings are everywhere in Llantwit Major, one of the Vale of Glamorgan’s most beautiful villages – the first church was recorded in the settlement more than 1,500 years ago.
 Lush countryside, caves and beaches make for glorious surroundings.
 St Donat’s Castle houses an Arts Centre with a year-round programme.

 Penarth is an elegant seaside town with independent shops, its very own arcade and great eateries.
 Head east and you come across Penarth Marina and the Barrage, head towards the coast and you can’t help but find the magnificent Art Deco Pier and Pavilion with the splendid Esplanade running the length of the seafront with a range of high-quality restaurants, cafes and shops.
+For a special treat, a visit to the Michelin starred Restaurant James Sommerin restaurant is highly recommended.

 Things to do